maayazed/react-collab-final/README.md

 Stay up-to-date on what free books are available in the neighborhood using the Little Lending Library application!

 Little Lending Library is a MERN stack single-page application built for navigating local free little lending libraries.
-Users can login to view different lending library locations, see what books they have in their inventories, and take or add books within the libraries.
+Users can login to create their own lending library location, see what books they have in their inventories, and take or add books within the libraries.

 ## Table of Contents